markusstraub/mdsplit/test_resources/text_before_heading.md

-Some text before the header.
+Some text before the heading.

 One more line and it comes..